menu

 • Be consistent and committed to your vision

-2. Set up checkpoints
+2. Set up checkpoints and metrics for executives

 • Work in intervals

-Breaking down the work into smaller chunks will help your team stay focused on specific tasks, and it will also make it easier for your managers to evaluate progress.
-You can set up a number of checkpoints – for example, you can work in two-week sprints to maintain control over the project, and then also have a bigger check-up every 60 or 90 days, in order to take a step back and look at things from a wider perspective.
+You can set up a number of checkpoints – for example, you can work in two-week sprints to maintain control over the project and then also have a bigger check-up every 60 or 90 days in order to take a step back and look at things from a wider perspective.

-• Monitor your progress in accordance with the verification model that you’ve created
+• Monitor your progress in accordance with the verification model that you’ve created.

 Establishing benchmarks and having points of reference is crucial in monitoring your progress.
-This is where a well-prepared set of metrics comes in handy – you can measure the effectiveness of your Agile transformation, so you know if you’re doing well, or if some changes have to be made.
+This is where a well-prepared set of metrics comes in handy – you can measure the effectiveness of your Agile transformation, so you know if you’re doing well or if some changes have to be made.

 3. Maintain good communication within your teams